alvaro-francisco-gil/plant-reactivity-analysis/README.md

     │
     ├── pyproject.toml     <- File to store the configuration of black │
-    ├── reports            <- Generated presentations of the project │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── reports            <- Images and presentations of the project │   └── figures        <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment